Design and characterization of electronic fractals

-The energy ($E$) vs. momentum ($k$) relation of the \Spi electrons was studied by transforming the real space wave-function maps to momentum space.
-In Fig.~\ref{fourier}A,E-G, we recognize that the high-intensity maxima occur at higher k-values with increasing bias voltage.
-For instance, the most pronounced maxima at $-325\,$mV, $-200\,$mV, $-100\,$mV, and $100\,$mV are positioned at $k = 1.0\,$nm$^{-1}$ (red dot), $k = 1.6\,$nm$^{-1}$ (green), $k = 1.9\,$nm$^{-1}$ (purple), and $k = 2.5\,$nm$^{-1}$ (orange), respectively (uncertainty 0.05 nm$^{-1}$).
-Note that the maxima at $k = 1.9\,$nm$^{-1}$ and $k = 3.3\,$nm$^{-1}$ (brown) are visible at all energies, as they correspond to the next-nearest-neighbor (NNN) and nearest-neighbor (NN) distance between not only the electronic sites, but also between the CO molecules themselves.
-We plotted the above $E(k)$ values as well as intermediate values in Fig.~\ref{fourier}H. We observe that the $E(k)$ values clearly follow the free surface-state electron parabola with $E_0 = -0.45$ and $m^* = 0.42 m_e$~\cite{Burgi}.
-However, only discrete values of the momentum are allowed, demonstrating the confinement of the electrons in the \Spi geometry.
-We now show how the self-similarity of the wave-function maps is reflected in momentum space.
-The Fourier-transformed wave-function map at $V = -325\,$mV (Fig.~\ref{fourier}A) exhibits remarked maxima at $k = 1.9\,$nm$^{-1}$ (turquoise), $k = 1.0\,$nm$^{-1}$ (red, most pronounced), and $k = 0.6\,$nm$^{-1}$ (yellow).
-These maxima correspond to the NN-distances between the artificial atomic sites (see Fig.~\ref{configuration}), the side of a $G(1)$ triangle, and the side of a $G(2)$ triangle in real space, respectively.
-We can transform parts of the Fourier map back into real space.
-The data inside the turquoise circle recover the full $G(3)$ \Spi triangle, as shown in Fig.~\ref{fourier}B. Transforming the values inside the red circle, however, results in a \Spi triangle of generation 2, while the size is retained (see Fig.~\ref{fourier}C).
-Analogously, transforming the data inside the yellow circle yields a first-generation \Spi triangle (Fig.~\ref{fourier}D).
-The self-similar features of consecutive generations of the \Spi triangle are thus inherently encoded in momentum space.
+Finally, we show how the self-similarity of the wavefunction maps is reflected in momentum space.
+The Fourier-transformed wavefunction map at $V = -0.325\,$V (Fig.~\ref{fourier}a) exhibits distinct maxima at $k = 1.9\,$nm$^{-1}$ (turquoise), $k = 1.0\,$nm$^{-1}$ (red), and $k = 0.5\,$nm$^{-1}$ (yellow).
+These maxima correspond to the next-nearest-neighbor distances between the artificial atomic sites (see Fig.~\ref{configuration}), the side of a $G(1)$ triangle, and the side of a $G(2)$ triangle in real space, respectively.
+We then transform parts of the Fourier map back into real space (Fig.~\ref{fourier}b-d).
+The data inside the turquoise circle recover the full $G(3)$ \Spi triangle, as shown in Fig.~\ref{fourier}b.
+Transforming the values inside the red circle, however, results in a \Spi triangle of generation 2, while the size is retained (see Fig.~\ref{fourier}c).
+Analogously, transforming the data inside the yellow circle yields a first-generation \Spi triangle (Fig.~\ref{fourier}d).
+This shows that the $G(3)$ wavefunction contains Fourier terms of the prior generations.
+The self-similar features of the \Spi triangle are thus inherently encoded in momentum space.